fun4seb/GitNotes/2021 ~ Fall/GEOG 310/GEOG310 - Week 2.md

 ## The Violence of Borders
 - In addition to the direct forms of violence done to migrants at borders, there are also more subtle **systemic** forms of violence; direct vs. systemic violence against migrants

-# Reading Notes: The End of the Myth: From the Frontier to the Border Wall in the Mind of America - Grandin
+# Reading Notes: The End of the Myth: From the Frontier to the Border Wall in the Mind of America - Greg Grandin

 # Reading Notes: UN 1951 Convention on Refugees